Gordon's Bay and Strand – The Official Guide

 Nearby Dune Park has a supertube and mini-golf, and the adjacent Harmony Park features a huge tidal pool.
 A wide variety of organised sport is available, including an internationally rated golf course, tennis courts, rugby fields, squash clubs and fun water sports such as board sailing, surfing, power-boating and paddleskiing.

 Surfing and the many surfers who frequent Strand have imbued the seaside region with a laidback culture.
 “The Pipe” is a specially designated surfing area, famous for its good waves.
 The waves are safe for beginners.
 Many of the surfing spots are quite far from shore, yet they remain popular.
+If you get particularly lucky, you may even share the waves with dolphins.

 En route from Strand to Gordon’s Bay, just off the N2, take some time to visit the Lwandle Migrant Museum, dedicated to the history of black migrant workers here during the apartheid era.
 A memorial to the system of migrant labour, single sex hostels and the control of black workers through the pass book, it is one of only a few museums in South Africa that covers this aspect of our history.
 Visitors can take a walking tour around the township, watch crafters at work, taste traditional beer and see other historic sites in the community.